 - Be a Great Reader.
 Read.
 Every.
 Word.
 Carefully.
 I wrote a blog post on this topic here.

-- Audit Mechanisms.
+- Audit.
 An audit mechanism is a system or process that forces details to be surfaced regularly.
 For example, in a weekly operational excellence review, use a wheel-of-fortune style wheel to randomly select a project each week where the lead must explain their metrics dashboard.
-This forces every project to be prepared, but scales because not every project has to be reviewed each week.
+This forces every project to be prepared but scales because not every project has to be reviewed each week.

-- Write Narratives.
-As Jeff Bezos said “It is impossible to write a great 6-page narrative and not have clarity of thought.”
-If you are tackling any hard problem take the time to write a short (no longer than 6-page), narratively written, memo presenting the problem.
+- Write it Down.
+As Jeff Bezos has said, “It is impossible to write a great 6-page narrative and not have clarity of thought.”
+If you are tackling any hard problem, take the time to write a short (no longer than 6-page), narratively written memo presenting the problem.
 See some of my posts on writing here.
-Also make sure you read Jeff Bezos’s 2017 Letter to Shareholders.
+Also, make sure you read Jeff Bezos’s 2017 Letter to Shareholders.

 - Structured Brainstorm.
-It is amazing what can happen when a group of smart folks get in a room for a structured brainstorm session.
-The funny thing about structured brainstorm sessions is how they are better the less organized they are.
+It is amazing what can happen when a group of smart folks gets in a room for a structured brainstorming session.
+The funny thing about structured brainstorming sessions is how they are better the less organized they are.
 Levity is key.

 - Do something monotonous and un-related—Wax the car.
 Power wash the driveway.
 Plant petunias.
 Bake cookies.
 It is ok to procrastinate (you can tell ‘em I gave you permission).
 Focusing on repetitive, monotonous, and unrelated tasks enables the subconscious to work magic.

 - Always have a Path To Green.
 A Path To Green (PTG) is a clear, crisp, and complete statement describing a team’s plan for getting a project from red or yellow status to green.